quanzb06/KCT/README.md

 ---

-## 🏷️ Knowledge Contribution Taxonomy (NLP-KCT)
+## 🏷️ Knowledge Contribution Taxonomy (KCT)

-Our classification framework (NLP-KCT) moves beyond subjective citation intent to focus on the objective, verifiable knowledge contribution of a cited paper.
+Our classification framework (KCT) moves beyond subjective citation intent to focus on the objective, verifiable knowledge contribution of a cited paper.
 We define four categories, including three **Core Knowledge Contributions** and one **Non-core** contribution.

 | Type | Category | Definition | Example |
 | :---: | :--- | :--- | :--- |